Date: Wed, 3 Apr 2002 16:11:03 +0200

 need much discussion but it could be quite an interesting research.

-my work in the past few years has been limited by my involvement in
+my work in the past few years has been limited by my involvement in a

-software r&d project. i still do interactive performances, these
+software r&d project. i still do interactive performances, these days

 with visuals mostly, in dance contexts or as collaborative